facelessuser/BracketHighlighter/docs/customize.md

     "show_offscreen_bracket_popup": false,
 ```

-### popup_char_context
+### `popup_char_context`

-This determines the amount of chars per line of context that are allowed in the popup that is generated by [`show_offscreen_bracket_popup`](#show_offscreen_bracket_popup).
+This determines the amount of characters per line of context that are allowed in the popup that is generated by [`show_offscreen_bracket_popup`](#show_offscreen_bracket_popup).
 By default, this setting is set to `120`.
 If you desire a different amount, you can specify it here.

 ```js
     // Adjust char per line context of bracket popup.
     "popup_char_context": 120,
 ```

-### popup_line_context
+### `popup_line_context`

-Setting that determines the amount of additional lines of context that are allowed in the popup that is generated by [`show_offscreen_bracket_popup`](#show_offscreen_bracket_popup).  `popup_line_context` is only applied to brackets that are not on the same line as the visible bracket.
+Setting this determines the amount of additional lines of context that are allowed in the popup that is generated by [`show_offscreen_bracket_popup`](#show_offscreen_bracket_popup).  `popup_line_context` is only applied to brackets that are not on the same line as the visible bracket.
 This value is split and half the lines will be gathered from before the line of interest and half from after the line of interest.
 It is recommend to use even numbers.
-Line context is a bit dynamic in the sense that if x number of lines cannot be gathered from before, the additional lines will be applied after; the inverse is true in regards to lines after.
+Line context is a bit dynamic in the sense that if **X** number of lines cannot be gathered from before, the additional lines will be applied after; the inverse is true in regards to lines after.

 ```js
     // Adjust number of lines of additional context